zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-3.md

 ---

-This project can be found at [this link](https://github.com/charliegerard/gaze-detection).
+This project's repository can be found at [this link](https://github.com/charliegerard/gaze-detection).

 This tool allows the use of gaze activated software.
 It would be helpful for me if I wanted to create an interactive piece of art where the user had to move their eyes to interact.
 I think implementing the body into the interactivity of a project would be a good way to study human-computer interactions.
 The use of a gaze heat map such as [this one](https://github.com/TobiasRoeddiger/GazePointHeatMap) could also be used to track where a user looks when interacting with a project.